AI Without the Blank Prompt

 The strangest thing about mainstream AI products is how often they begin with nothing.

 You open the app and get a blank box.
 In theory that means freedom.
 In practice it often means hesitation.
-To use the tool well, you are supposed to supply the task, the context, the standard of quality, and usually the follow-up questions too.
-Power users are happy there.
-Everyone else tends to type something provisional, get a response, and stop.
+To use the tool well, you are supposed to supply the task, the context, the standard of quality, and the follow-up path before you are even oriented.

 That is not a problem with the models alone.
 It is a problem with the interface we keep wrapping around them.